 This post will cover the importance of pre-install metrics, and provide data-driven trends and benchmarks per genre.

-What are install conversion rates and why are they important?
+What are conversion rates and why are they important

-Among the variety of mobile marketing KPIs, pre-install conversion rates are used to measure the volume of users that make it through your conversion funnel to install.
+Pre-install conversion rates are used to measure the volume of users that make it through your conversion funnel to install.
+They offer key insights on creative optimization, App store optimization (ASO), targeting, and bid management.

-Understanding this significance, in the broadest terms, a pre-install conversion rate can be the number of installs divided by either the number of total ad clicks or ad views, depending on what you’re trying to measure.
+A pre-install conversion rate can be the number of installs divided by either the number of total ad clicks or ad views, depending on what you’re trying to measure.
+These metrics are click to install rate (CTI) and impression to install rate (IPM), respectively.

 In the past, when granular data was less accessible, mobile marketers relied more heavily on pre-install conversion rates, trying to reach high engagement and choose the partners that can help them rapidly grow while maintaining high quality.